dbermond/screencast/README.md

 #### `-K, --keep`

-When recording offline it will keep (don't delete) the temporary video.
-When doing a live streaming it will keep (save) the live streamed video.
+When recording offline, it will keep (don't delete) the temporary video in the temporary directory.
+When doing a live streaming, it will keep (save) a copy of the live streamed video in the output directory.

 #### `-u, --auto-filename`